Valley Hope - O'Neill Philosophy

 Those who require assistance for withdrawal symptoms can expect to spend a few days in medically monitored detoxification.
 The clinical staff recommends 30 days in residential treatment, and the Valley Hope website reports that clients typically remain between 17 and 30 days.

 During this time, residents can expect to spend more than 40 hours a week in a mix of group and individual therapy, family counseling, 12-step meetings and lessons, and addiction education.
 Programming also includes wellness activities and non-denominational pastoral counseling.
-Clients participating in Valley Hope's Suboxone program receive prescribed medication in combination with an intensive, full-day behavioral therapy program.
+Clients participating in Valley Hope's Suboxone program, which is offered by about 11 percent of Nebraska treatment facilities, receive prescribed medication in combination with an intensive, full-day behavioral therapy program.

-After completing residential treatment, alumni can participate in a once-a-week continuing care group at the O'Neill facility. &&Aftercare is also available remotely by way of Valley Hope Telehealth.** Through this online program, individuals can connect 24/7 with counselors and peers.
+After completing residential treatment, alumni can participate in a once-a-week continuing care group at the O'Neill facility.
+Aftercare is also available remotely through an online program where individuals can connect 24/7 with counselors and peers.

 Valley Hope's intensive family support program includes online and on-site sessions and is open to individuals with or without relatives involved in Valley Hope rehabilitation.